 1. Please give facts about the complaint.
-Provide details such as the names of those involved, dates, whether witnesses were present, etc., that may be helpful to the complaint investigator.

-2. Have you discussed your complaint or brought your complaint to any School personnel?
-If you have, to whom did you take the complaint, and what was the result?
+Provide details such as the names of those involved, dates, witnesses were present, etc., that may be helpful to the complaint investigator. whethe 2.
+Have you discussed your complaint or brought your complaint to any School personnel?
+If you have whom did you take the complaint, and what was the result? nave, 1

-3. Please provide copies of any written documents that may be relevant or supportive of your complaint.
-I have attached supporting documents.
-Yes 🗌 No Sig nature: Date :

-Mail complaint and any relevant documents to:
+3. .
+Please provide copies of any written documents that may be relevant or supportive of your comp Please confirm if you have attached supporting documents. ☐ Yes ☐ No Sig gnature: Date: Mail complaint and any relevant documents to: Corrie Amador